Ace Combat 3: Electrosphere: Reception

 Critics agreed that Electrosphere posed "gorgeous" graphics with plenty of detail.
 Bishop said it had an amazing sense of detail and proved to be one of the game's strong points.
-GamePro and Mielke both agreed, with GamePro in particular saying that it had a unique blend of realistic and arcade-esque graphics.
+Dr. Zombie and Mielke both agreed, with the former author in particular saying that it had a unique blend of realistic and arcade-esque graphics.
 Mielke also liked the game's high production values.
-Electric Playground complemented its visuals for their high amount of detail, as did Jeuxvideo.com and Official UK PlayStation Magazine.
-Reviewers also praised the game's control scheme for being responsive and easy to use, with GamePro specifically pointing out its realism to actual aircraft.
+Sandhu complemented its visuals for their high amount of detail, as did Kornifex and Evans.
+Reviewers also praised the game's control scheme for being responsive and easy to use, with Dr. Zombie specifically pointing out its realism to actual aircraft.
 Kornifex also praised the game's usage of the PlayStation DualShock controller to great effect, namely with its rumble feature and smoothness.
 Electrosphere's soundtrack, usage of instant replays, and considerable lack of slowdown were also the subject of praise.
-While Next Generation praised the graphical style and gameplay mechanics, they felt it ultimately fell short compared to its predecessors, writing: "Ace Combat 3 has too many arcade elements to be a serious flight sim.
-Unfortunately, it's also too boring to be a great arcade-style dogfighter".
+Although Bratcher praised the graphical style and gameplay mechanics, he felt it ultimately fell short compared to its predecessors, writing that the game "has too many arcade elements to be a serious flight sim.
+Unfortunately, it's also too boring to be a great arcade-style dogfighter."
+In another GamePro review, however, Lamchop said that the game "is not for the gamer who just wants to jump in and shoot things out of the sky.
+On the other hand, if you want to take a shot at handling a multition aircraft, this may be a flight booked for you."

+Commercially, the game under-performed, and was not as big of a hit as Namco hoped it would be.
+It was commercially unsuccessful in North America and pulled fewer units than previous entries.
+By 2008, Electrosphere had shipped 1.164 million units worldwide, barely surpassing Ace Combat 2's 1.092 million worldwide shipment.

+The game won the award for "Shooter" in both Editors' Choice and Readers' Choice at IGN's Best of 2000 Awards.